-The landmark New Bedford Whaling Museum exhibition A Wild Note of Longing brings together major masterworks across the career of New Bedford, Massachusetts native Albert Pinkham Ryder (1847-1917).
+The landmark New Bedford Whaling Museum exhibition A Wild Note of Longing brought together major masterworks across the career of New Bedford, Massachusetts native Albert Pinkham Ryder (1847-1917).
 Ryder achieved legendary status among artists during his lifetime and his work continues to influence contemporary American artists.
-This is the first exhibition of Ryder’s work since co-curator Elizabeth Broun’s 1990 retrospective at the Smithsonian American Art Museum.
+This was the first exhibition of Ryder’s work since co-curator Elizabeth Broun’s 1990 retrospective at the Smithsonian American Art Museum.

 Ryder was a prophetic visionary, seeing and representing the world in a way that diverged from everyone else.
 To many, he is considered the father of American modernism, and perhaps, the most influential American artist in America.
 Jackson Pollock famously proclaimed in 1944 that “the only American master who interests me is Ryder.”

-A dozen paintings by well-known modernists such as Arthur Dove, Marsden Hartley, Jackson Pollock, and Wolf Kahn, who were inspired by Ryder’s experimental approach and abandonment of tradition, are featured.
-Ryder’s ongoing influence is revealed through works by present-day artists including Bill Jensen, Pousette-Dart (both Nathaniel and Richard), Lois Dodd, Peter Shear, Katherine Bradford, and Emily Auchincloss.
+A dozen paintings by well-known modernists such as Arthur Dove, Marsden Hartley, Jackson Pollock, and Wolf Kahn, who were inspired by Ryder’s experimental approach and abandonment of tradition, were featured.
+Ryder’s ongoing influence was revealed through works by present-day artists including Bill Jensen, Pousette-Dart (both Nathaniel and Richard), Lois Dodd, Peter Shear, Katherine Bradford, and Emily Auchincloss.